MichaelMar7/PostUniProject-fnaf-game/jar/README.md

-# fnaf java chatui edition build 1
+# fnaf java chatui edition

 Hello, this is my very first build for my first video game that I have made using the Java programming language (no frameworks).
 This game is based on Scott Cawthon's Five Nights at Freddy's game.
 However, this game is just a demo as most of the visuals for this game are not present and involves UI buttons and a chat system to play the game, but the mechanics in this demo will eventually be built upon to create a game that's visually closer to the original game.